clobatoc21/TFM_clobatoc_ConceptDrift/README.md

 the other side, removes the waiting times associated to batch learning.

 [1] Nisha Muktewar Andrew Reed.
 Inferring concept drift without labeled data, 2021.

+**Code for Cloudera's project can be found here: https://github.com/fastforwardlabs/concept-drift